typelevel/cats-effect/site/src/main/mdoc/tracing/index.md

 stack trace frames.

-This feature is controlled by the system property `cats.effect.contextualExceptions`.
+This feature is controlled by the system property `cats.effect.enhancedExceptions`.
 It is enabled by default.

 ```
 -Dcats.effect.stackTracingMode=false